SayliDholam/Practice_SQL/README.md

 # Practice_SQL

-Welcome to the SQL Practice Repository!
-This repository is designed to help you improve your SQL skills through hands-on exercises, examples, and challenges.
+Welcome to the Practice_SQL Repository!.

 This repository contains: